Applied Humanities Boot Camp | May 20-24, 2019

 3. Complete the Applicant Information form in the Portal.

-4. Upload the following materials as 3 separate PDF or Word files:
+4. Upload the following materials as 3 separate PDF files:

 a.
 A resume, CV, or biographical sketch of not more than two pages;